bodo-ai/Bodo/benchmarks/gpu/tpch/README.md

 python run_bodo.py --root s3://bodo-example-data/tpch/SF1000 --warmup --print_output
 ```

-To see first-run performance, exclude the `--warmup` argument.
 By default, all scripts will run on a single GPU unless the `--n_workers` argument is passed:

 ```shell
 python run_bodo.py --root s3://bodo-example-data/tpch/SF1000 --warmup --print_output --n_workers 4
 ```

+will run the benchmark on 4 GPUs if possible.

 ### CuDF

-The Bodo script can also be used to benchmark CuDF Pandas using the `--library` argument (defaults to `"bodo"` if not specified):
+The Bodo script can also be used to benchmark Pandas-CuDF using the `--library` argument (defaults to `"bodo"` if not specified):

 ``` shell
 python run_bodo.py --root s3://bodo-example-data/tpch/SF1000 --warmup --print_output --library cudf